astoreyai/goblin-kb/docs/ARCHITECTURE.md

-# KB Keyboard Architecture
+# Goblin KB Architecture

 ## Overview

-KB is a developer-focused Android keyboard with context-aware layouts, slash commands, and KYMERA integration.
-The architecture follows patterns from the ky/ codebase.
+Goblin KB is a developer-focused Android keyboard with context-aware layouts, slash commands, and **Goblin Forge** integration via Termux.
+The architecture prioritizes agentic control of multi-agent CLI orchestration from mobile.

 ## Core Principles